mfal13/SECoursework/readMe.md

 ### :wrench: JS directory

--   app diving js files
+-   App driving js files

 ### :mag_right: Documentation

--   all about the project
+-   All about the project
--   specification
+-   Specification
--   code of conduct
+-   Code of Conduct

+### :camera: Assets

+-   All the images and media files